alexa-labs/skill-workshop-smart-city/Module 6 - Add AMAZON.Repeat built-in Intent/README.md

 };
 ```

-3. Add the new intent handler to exports.handler
+3. Add `RepeatIntentHandler,` to exports.handler (note the comma at the end of it).
+Your exports.handler should look like the following -

 ```js
 exports.handler = Alexa.SkillBuilders.custom()